 2. A Warm Bowl of Oatmeal

 Oatmeal is one of the best foods to help you sleep, as it is high-fiber to empty the tryptophan tank.
 They are also a good source of magnesium, a mineral shown to improve sleep efficiency, time, and onset when supplemented.

-But do not sweeten and fatten up the oats with protein powder, nuts, or seeds to help keep blood sugar stable throughout the night.
+Instead, balance the oats with protein powder, nuts, or seeds to help keep blood sugar stable throughout the night.
 Add a splash of warm milk, berries, and cinnamon for added nutrients and natural sweetness.

 3. Greek Yogurt with Berries or Cherries